+Unless you have been blogging at community sites such as Daily Kos and Streetprophets, you probably do not know that a blogger who calls herself Kitsap River needs a kidney.
 Some of us contributed to the community quilts Sara R made for River and her husband, CharlesCurtisStanley.
 For the past year, I have been (somewhat ambivalently) completing requirements necessary to donate a kidney to River.
 River lives far from me, and even if she lived nearby, she is not someone I would have been likely to cross paths with.
 We frequent different worlds.
-Nevertheless, last week, I underwent my first set of blood tests.

 For years, Rio Arriba County has been the butt of jokes about its high overdose death rates and its supposed lack of coordination between providers.
 But on August 25, over 350 people showed up at my office (a huge crowd for a working day in Espanola!) to celebrate our town’s health care reform success.
 (More)

 We were joined by our county commissioners, Senator Jeff Bingaman (D-NM), state legislators, our Secretary of Health, children, reporters, friends, musicians and a truckload of shelter dogs.
 We danced, listened to northern New Mexico folk music, feasted, heard speeches and adopted pets, all to celebrate an extraordinary local achievement.
 And while we were at it, we published op-eds and secured coverage in three newspapers and a radio station explaining the benefits of health care reform.